shubhammmgithub/AI_Chatbot_wasserstoff/README.md

 # 📄 AI Document Research & Theme Identification Chatbot

-This project is an advanced, session-based RAG (Retrieval-Augmented Generation) application that allows users to chat with their documents.
+This project is an advanced, session-based RAG (Retrieval-Augmented Generation) application that allows users to have a stateful conversation about their documents.
 It features a private, temporary knowledge base for each user, ensuring data privacy.
-The system can ingest multiple document formats (including scanned PDFs with OCR), provide LLM-synthesized answers with accurate citations, and perform a deep analysis to automatically name and summarize common themes across the entire document set.
+The system can ingest multiple document formats (including scanned PDFs with OCR), provide LLM-synthesized answers with accurate citations, and perform a deep analysis to automatically name and summarize common themes.

 This project was completed as part of the AI Engineer Intern Task for Wasserstoff.

 ----------------------------------------------------------------------------------------------------------------------

 ## ✨ Features

+* **Conversational Memory**: The chatbot remembers the last 20 messages in a session, allowing for natural follow-up questions.

 * **Private User Sessions**: Each user gets a temporary, private knowledge base that is cleared when they end their session.
 * **Multi-Format Document Ingestion**: Supports PDFs, DOCX, TXT, and scanned images (PNG, JPG) with built-in OCR.